Hexagon/croner/README.md

 > **Note**
 > *   Table last updated at 2022-10-23
-> *   node-cron has no interface to predict when the function will run.
-So tests cannot be carried out.
+> *   node-cron has no interface to predict when the function will run, so tests cannot be carried out.
-> *   All tests and benchmarks carried out using [https://github.com/Hexagon/cron-comparison](https://github.com/Hexagon/cron-comparison)
+> *   All tests and benchmarks were carried out using [https://github.com/Hexagon/cron-comparison](https://github.com/Hexagon/cron-comparison)

 [^1]: As of 2022-10-08
 [^2]: Requires support for L-modifier